kasvith/blog/content/posts/how-we-created-a-realtime-patient-monitoring-system-with-go-and-vue.md

 ## Deployment

 These devices are sending data at high throughput.
 We decided to use separate VLAN for devices and another VLAN for the API to handle the traffic without flooding the Hospital Network.
-We also got help from our University Lecturers [Dr. Asitha Bandaranayake](http://www.ce.pdn.ac.lk/academic-staff/asitha-bandaranayake/) and [Dr. .Suneth Namal](http://www.ce.pdn.ac.lk/academic-staff/suneth-namal-karunarathna/)
+We also got help from our University Lecturers [Dr. Asitha Bandaranayake](http://www.ce.pdn.ac.lk/academic-staff/asitha-bandaranayake/) and [Dr. Suneth Namal Karunarathna](http://www.ce.pdn.ac.lk/academic-staff/suneth-namal-karunarathna/)

 With their support, we were able to set up a solid network.
 Next, we deployed an Ubuntu 18.04 box and started deploying the system.